pseeth/torch-stft/README.md

 # Audio tools for PyTorch

 Right now, just an STFT/iSTFT written up in PyTorch using 1D Convolutions.
+Requirements are a recent version PyTorch and numpy.
+In older versions of PyTorch, conv1d_transpose may crash and this might not work.

 Test it by just cloning this repo and running python test_stft.py.
 It should output the following:

     MSE: 6.52442e-19 @ filter_length = 2, hop_length = 1
     MSE: 1.12645e-19 @ filter_length = 4, hop_length = 1